mdbauer/new-site/content/research/workinprogress.md

 ---

-A Reassessment of Monetary Policy Surprises and High-Frequency Identification
-with Eric Swanson
-prepared for *2022 NBER Macro Annual Conference*.

 Perceptions About Monetary Policy
 with Carolin Pflueger and Adi Sunderam.

+The Risk-Taking Channel of Monetary Policy: New Evidence from Financial Markets
+with Ben Bernanke and Eric Milstein.

+Climate Policy Curves
+with Martin Hänsel, Moritz Drupp, Gernot Wagner and Glenn Rudebusch.

 The Pricing of Climate Risks in Bond and Stock Markets
 with Daniel Huber and Ole Wilms.